jsanti1975on/Mimi-s_Cafe/The_Orchid_Shoppe/clients/ubuntu-gui/mod_dvwa/README.md

-# Use the dvwa to lear how to create challenges
+# Use the dvwa to learn how to create challenges
 - modify existing challenges [x]
 - create arbituary flags [x]
 - use flags to answer questions []